fershad/fershad.com/src/writing/reducing-website-carbon-emissions.md

 ---
 title: Reducing website carbon emissions
 published: 2021/09/29
+permalink:  /writing/reducing-website-carbon-emissions/
+summary: >-
+  As our thirst for data, connectivity, and content grows, so does the portion of global carbon emissions attributed to the internet.
+In this post, we'll take a look at the steps frontend developers can take to make sites more efficient and better for the planet.
 ---

 I've [written about the carbon impact of the internet before](https://fershad.com/writing/the-environmental-case-for-website-performance/).
 Here's a quick recap: